Edumanom Forest Reserve: Climate

 According to the Köppen-Geiger classification, the Edumanom Forest Reserve falls under the Af category, indicating a tropical rainforest climate.

-The Edumanom Forest Reserve receives a significant amount of rainfall, with an annual average of approximately 2562 mm (100.9 inches).
-The wettest month is June, with an average rainfall of 363 mm (14.3 inches), while the driest month is January, with an average rainfall of 73 mm (2.9 inches).
+The Edumanom Forest Reserve receives a significant amount of rainfall, with an annual average of approximately 2562 mm.
+The wettest month is June, with an average rainfall of 363 mm, while the driest month is January, with an average rainfall of 73 mm.

-The forest reserve experiences warm temperatures throughout the year, with an annual average temperature of 26.4°C (79.4°F).
-The warmest month is March, with an average maximum temperature of 27.5°C (81.5°F), while the coolest month is August, with an average minimum temperature of 24.9°C (76.9°F).
+The forest reserve experiences warm temperatures throughout the year, with an annual average temperature of 26.4 °C. The warmest month is March, with an average maximum temperature of 27.5 °C, while the coolest month is August, with an average minimum temperature of 24.9 °C.

 The relative humidity in the forest reserve shows a slight variation over the year, with September having the highest humidity at approximately 87.22%, while January experiences the lowest relative humidity at around 80.95%.

-October is the month with the maximum rainy days, averaging 28.80 days, whereas January has the fewest rainy days, with 19.03 days.
+October is the month with the maximum rainy days, averaging 22 days, whereas January has the fewest rainy days, with 14 days.

 Edumanom Forest Reserve enjoys an average of approximately 78.06 hours of sunshine per month, totaling around 2372.49 hours of sunshine throughout the year.
-January experiences the highest daily hours of bright sunshine, with an average of 7.93 hours per day, while January also has the least amount of sunshine, with a total of 154.96 hours for the month.
+January experiences the highest daily hours of bright sunshine, with an average of 7.93 hours per day.